 The Next Step on my Journey

 I was promoted to the rank of purple belt by James “300” Foster on June 6th, 2018.
 I am unbelievably humbled and honored to achieve this next step along my lifelong journey, and see this as a stepping stone and growing phase.
 Under James Foster I teach both the kids classes and fundamentals class, starting to really push myself to give back to others during this journey.
+I have also started to ref for different organizations to help represent women in a different way on the mats.

 I try to compete about once a month to truly assess my progression.
 For me, I find tournaments give me the motivation I need to progress with my short-term goals while maintaining realistic long term goals.
 I believe that having short term goals and long term goals in Jiu Jitsu help maintain positivity and direction in achieving your dreams.